clement360/Cordova-Hello-JNI-Plugin/README.md

 # Cordova-Hello-JNI-Plugin
 A simple example of a cordova plugin that utilizes the Android NDK

-I combined don/Cordova-plugin-hello and the hello-jni android NDK example to create a very simple example of a Cordova plugin that uses the android NDK.
+This plugin combines don/Cordova-plugin-hello and the hello-jni android NDK example to create a very simple example of a Cordova plugin that uses the android NDK.

 If you modify the hello-jni.c file be sure to re-build using the ndk-build script to update the libhello-jni.so binary.